marshallswain/feathers-pinia/docs/guide/store-associated.md

 <BlockQuote type="danger">

-As of Feathers-Pinia v4.2, the `storeAssociated` utility has been replaced with a suite of smaller, more-flexible, single-purpose utilities.
+The `storeAssociated` API is deprecated.
+As of Feathers-Pinia v4.2 it has been replaced with a suite of smaller, more-flexible, single-purpose utilities.
 See [Data Modeling](/guide/data-modeling) for the new way to store associated data.

 </BlockQuote>